 The Rise of the Machines

-There was a span of almost 50 years between Hollerith’s Tabulator and IBM’s first real computers.
+There was a span of almost 50 years between Hollerith’s Tabulator and the introduction of IBM’s first real computers.
 These were years of rapid innovation, for IBM’s engineers envisioned a computer-like world in which punched cards moved from place to place in much the same way modern computers shuffle electronic pulses from place to place.
 These early data processing pioneers invented a whole new way of processing data.
 Machines were built that could read cards, punch cards, send cards from one hopper to another, and some simple processing in between.

 There were machines for only a small set of functions.
 With a bit of simple logic programmed with wires in breadboards, complex systems were created.
 Governments bought IBM’s equipment by the thousands turning IBM into a very profitable company.